Computational Model Library

 Scholars have written extensively about hierarchical international order, on the one hand, and war on the other, but surprisingly little work systematically explores the connection between the two.
 This disconnect is all the more striking given that empirical studies have found a strong relationship between the two.
 We provide a generative computational network model that explains hierarchy and war as two elements of a larger recursive process: The threat of war drives the formation of hierarchy, which in turn shapes states’ incentives for war.
 Grounded in canonical theories of hierarchy and war, the model explains an array of known regularities about hierarchical order and conflict.
 Surprisingly, we also find that many traditional results of the IR literature—including institutional persistence, balancing behavior, and systemic self-regulation—emerge from the interplay between hierarchy and war.

-Displaying 10 of 35 results for 'David Garcia'
+Displaying 10 of 80 results for "David Garcia" clear search

 This website uses cookies and Google Analytics to help us track user engagement and improve our site.
 If you'd like to know more information about what data we collect and why, please see our data privacy policy.
 If you continue to use this site, you consent to our use of cookies.